 Not storing meat properly, whether cooked, raw, or frozen, will lead to food wastage.
-It is important to store meat properly because it defeats the purpose of zero-waste living when we have to throw out rotten meat.
+And eating meat that's gone bad can result in food poisoning.
+As such, it is important to store meat properly because it defeats the purpose of zero-waste living when we have to throw out rotten meat.

 Here are some tips on storing meat:

 We cannot ignore the impact of plastics from our food packaging.
 It is important to take action to reduce our use of plastic to protect both our health and the planet's health.
-One way to do this is to avoid products that are packaged in plastic, including meat.
+One way to do this is to avoid products that are packaged in plastic at the grocery store, including meat.
 Instead, we should get to know our local butchers and visit our local farmer's markets to purchase meat in sustainable packaging.